 When I started taking photography seriously I shot, almost exclusively, night-time landscapes.
 Believe it or not, I actually learnt around Washington D.C. — back in 2002 I could be found tramping around the US capital at two in the morning trying to catch the perfect photo.
 I took a killer photo of the Watergate complex — one of my favourites of all time! — but about 3 years ago I lost it.
 My hard disk died.
 Sucks.
+Visit and consult with Drake’s 7 Dees Landscaping and Garden Center in Portland, to create the desired landscape at your backyard as per your style and preferences.

 And then last night, after 5 years… I started again, afresh!
 You can see the results below.
 A little note: I’m not going to give away all the secrets, but the colours in the photos are ‘true’.
 When you play with long exposures you can achieve some pretty startling effects!
 To the naked eye the colours would be no where near as intense.
 But the point is: they haven’t been altered; it’s just the magic of photography!